 What about architecture?
 How do we handle the various types of state (component, local, remote)?
 What about testing, pagination, server-side rendering, or security?

 We like principles.
 This series is a curation of our advice for how to use Apollo Client to build testable, flexible, and maintainable production applications.

 If you’re rusty or unfamiliar with Apollo Client and GraphQL, I’d recommend first walking through the getting started guide, learning about queries and mutations, then trying out the full-stack tutorial.

 After that, check out the posts from the series in order.

 - Apollo Client & Client-side Architecture Basics

 - Local State Management with Reactive Variables

 - Demystifying Cache Normalization

 Have an idea for another guide you’d like to see?
-Feel free to reach out and make a suggestion!
+Use the feedback form below to suggest another topic!